ribbotson/MERL-Microbit/README.md

 ## Hardware Configuration.
 I2C devices are connected using a grove breakout
-One wire devices are on the digital I/O of the LoRaWAN Microbit
+One wire devices are on the digital I/O of the LoRaWAN Microbit.
+Breakout boards for the devices were sourced for Adafruit and from eBay suppliers.

 ## Software Configuration
 The software is developed in c using the mbed libraries.
-Development environment is yotta
+Development environment is yotta.
+Code presented here is from the source directories of the yotta projects.
+You will need to make yotta projects and then add the source code.
+A excellent description of how to do this for the Microbit is here: [micro:bit IoT in C](http://www.iot-programmer.com/index.php/books/27-micro-bit-iot-in-c/chapters-micro-bit-iot-in-c/44-offline-c-c-development-with-the-micro-bit)

 ## Authors